lambdaclass/concrete/docs/ANTI_FEATURES.md

 ## Premature Contracts and Ghost Code

-### No pre/post conditions in the first release
+### No decorative contracts

-**Why:** Contract annotations (`requires`, `ensures`, `invariant`) look like guarantees but are only as strong as the verification backing them.
-Adding contracts before the proof pipeline is mature creates unverified annotations that give false confidence.
-Concrete's ProofCore currently covers pure functions with no loops, no mutation, and no capabilities.
-Extending contracts to effectful code requires a more mature extraction and verification pipeline.
+**Why:** Contract annotations (`requires`, `ensures`, `invariant`) look like guarantees but are only as strong as the evidence backing them.
+Concrete now has source contracts, contract reports, VC generation, call-site precondition checking, loop obligations, vacuity detection, SMT counterexamples, and proof-link integration.
+The anti-feature is not "contracts"; the anti-feature is contracts that silently decorate code without producing an obligation, evidence class, policy result, or audit fact.

-**What Concrete does instead:** The proof model is function-level and theorem-shaped: a Lean 4 theorem is attached to a specific function's PExpr representation. `--report proof-status` shows what is actually proved.
-No annotation claims more than the proof pipeline can verify.
+**What Concrete does instead:** Every source contract is a claim.
+The compiler lowers contracts into stable obligations and reports their current evidence (`proved_by_kernel_decision`, `proved_by_lean`, `solver_trusted`, `counterexample`, `vacuous`, `unproven`, etc.) through `--report contracts`, `--report vcs`, `--report audit`, and release bundles.
+A contract that cannot be checked remains visible as an unresolved or weaker-evidence claim; it is never silently upgraded into a guarantee.

-**Status:** Deferred.
-Contracts may be added when ProofCore extraction covers a broader subset and the proof pipeline can verify the annotations mechanically.
-The prerequisite is real proof coverage, not annotation syntax.
+**Status:** Permanent for unchecked/decorative contracts.
+Shipped contracts are allowed only because they are obligation-backed and evidence-classed.
+See `CONTRACTS_GUIDE.md` and `CONTRACTS_AND_VCS.md`.

 **Comparison:**
 - Rust: No built-in contracts. `#[cfg(test)]` assertions only.
 Third-party tools (Kani, Prusti) add verification.